kabachook/k8s-security/MUST.md

 More info [here](https://github.com/OWASP/CheatSheetSeries/blob/master/cheatsheets/Docker_Security_Cheat_Sheet.md)

+## 6. Manually recheck all hardenings

+- Pod security policies won't be applied without proper admission controller
+- You won't get a warning if your CNI plugin doesn't support network policies

-## 6. Secure you app logic
+## 7. Secure you app logic

 Nothing can help, if you let attacker exploit your app.
-1-5 only harden the lateral movements
+1-6 only harden the lateral movements